 When I was growing up, I was often labeled as the kid who would one day have a lot of options.
 I loved school, I loved learning new things and I enjoyed going to class.
-I was a good student when I was younger.
+I was a good student when I was younger and I always got relatively good marks.
 When I was in grade 5 I began attending advanced maths classes that were a grade or 2 ahead of me.
-I had potential, high self-esteem and more motivation to achieve than you could imagine.
+I had potential, high self-esteem, and more motivation to achieve than you could imagine.
 Cut to the end of grade 11.
 I sat at the end of year assembly, surrounded by people receiving certificates, scrolls, and medals for all of their achievements.
 I sat in a row where everyone had received something.
 Everyone but me.

 My anxiety and how it started: